 2. Camu Camu

-Camu camu berry powder is my go-to source for Vitamin C. It contains more Vitamin C than any other food in the world with 1667% in just one teaspoon!
-Plus it has an awesome tangy taste so it’s perfect in a smoothie or a breakfast cereal like oats or quinoa porridge.
+Camu camu berry powder is my go-to source for Vitamin C. It contains more Vitamin C than any other food in the world, with 1667 percent in just one teaspoon!
+Plus it has an awesome tangy taste, so it’s perfect in a smoothie or a breakfast cereal like oats or quinoa porridge.
 You can also make energy bars using camu camu berry, nuts, chia, hemp and sesame seeds, cacao nibs, and raisins or prunes.
 Cacao and cocoa, along with raisins and prunes are all rich in iron, as are sesame, chia, and hemp seeds.

 3. Spinach and Kale